FuelLabs/fuel-specs/specs/protocol/abi.md

 An array of a certain type `T`, `T[n]`, where `n` is the length of the array.

-Arrays in Sway have fixed-length known at compile time, this means the ABI encoding for arrays also happens in-place.
+Arrays in Sway have a fixed-length which is known at compile time.
+This means the ABI encoding for arrays also happens in-place, with no need to account for dynamic sizing.

 The encoding for the array contains, in order, the encoding of each element in `T[n]`, recursively following the encoding for the type `T`.